Skip to main content

 Very Important

-Moves that hit types your STAB cannot
+Coverage patches the types your STAB cannot hit cleanly.

-Ice Beam on Water-types for Grass/Dragon
+Ice Beam on Water-types for Grass and Dragon checks

 💤